Yoseya2410/Yoseya2410/README.md

 - 👋 I'm Yoseya.
-I like mathematics and physics.
-I want to explore nature.
+I like mathematics and physics,I want to explore nature.
 I mainly study particle physics, quantum information and artificial intelligence.
 I want to be an excellent person.
 - 🌱 At present, I mainly study C++ and javascript, as well as some front-end development technologies
 - 💞️ I’m interested in physics, computer, internet and electronic information
 - 📫 Of course, you can contact me if you have any good ideas.
 My email is yoseya2410@outlook.com